 What’s more, it is an island full of locals who will treat you like a family.
 There, you will have the opportunity to taste traditional homey food made with the help of recipes that have been passed through generations.

 The regions of Achla and especially Onar, which despite being widely advertised, have been kept secret, are an earthly paradise.
 It is the ultimate place to isolate yourself, do your introspection, and calm your soul.
-There, the word retreat fully justifies its meaning.
+There, the word retreat fully justifies its meaning and the yoga retreats in Greece are lit in a whole new light.

 Yoga in Aegina - credits: purefitness.gr

-The last bonus option of Greek islands that are ideal for yoga holidays is Aegina, an easy destination suitable for a short yoga retreat as it is located within an hour from Athens.
+The last bonus option of Greek islands that are ideal for Greece yoga retreats is Aegina, an easy destination suitable for a short yoga retreat as it is located within an hour from Athens.
 The island has a unique vibe, with its light and vibrancy having inspired several artists who lived and created their art there.
-Its history and the many changes of the landscape guarantee a carefree break from your daily life.
+Its history and the many changes in the landscape guarantee a carefree break from your daily life.

-There are three places where you can organize a unique Yoga Retreat right next to Athens in the incredible island of Aegina: in Irides studios, LaLibay Resort & Spa, and Villa Vithania, to name a few.
+There are three places where you can organize a unique Yoga Retreat right next to Athens on the incredible island of Aegina: Irides studios, LaLibay Resort & Spa, and Villa Vithania, to name a few.

 The best yoga retreats in Greece